 Titan is the largest jewellery retailer company in India.
 It’s become the biggest retailer with 1900+ stores in India.
 It started its operations with the organised retail jewellery business.
 It has established leadership positions in the Watches, Jewellery and Eyewear categories led by its trusted brands and differentiated customer experience.

-- 13% of the revenues comes from the watch division.
+- 8% of the revenues come from the watch and wearables division.
 Titan is the world’s 5th largest watchmaker.
 It is probably among the largest in India.

 - Perfumes & fragrance products contribute to the remaining 1% income.